Bash on Ubuntu on Windows: What Works and What Doesn't

 Integration: No shared credentials, SSH keys, or environment variables between Windows and Linux sides.

-File watching: Development tools that watch for changes (build systems, test runners) don't work reliably on /mnt paths.
+File watching: Build systems and test runners that watch for changes don't work on /mnt paths.

 The verdict in 2016

 Bash on Ubuntu on Windows was an impressive technical achievement, but not ready for serious work.
-The file system issues and performance problems made it unreliable for day-to-day development.
+File system issues and performance problems made it unreliable for daily development.

 For light scripting or learning Linux commands, it worked.
 For professional web development, I stuck with dual-boot or VMs.